JohnSnowLabs/johnsnowlabs/docs/en/alab/section_based_annotations.md

 Regex (regular expressions) can also be used to identify relevant sections.
 If a match is found within the document based on the provided regex, the corresponding page, paragraph, or sentence will be considered relevant.

 ### Classifier-Based Rules:
 Identification of relevant sections can also be done using pre-trained classifier models.
-Users can select one classifier from the available ones (downloaded or trained within NLP Lab) and pick the classes considered relevant for the current project.
+Users can select one classifier from the available ones (downloaded or trained within Generative AI Lab) and pick the classes considered relevant for the current project.
 Those will be associated to a section name.
 Multiple relevant sections can be created with the same classifier.
 Please note that only one classifier can be used for section classification as part of one project.
 Saving this rule will deploy a classifier server, which can be viewed on the Cluster page.
 Licensed classifiers require a free valid license to run, and the deployment of a classifier is subject to the availability of server capacity.

 ![Screen Recording 2023-06-29 at 5 02 24 PM](/assets/images/annotation_lab/5.1.0/4.gif)